sctg-development/tokeisrv/README.md

 ## Security & limitations ⚠️

 - The service clones remote repositories to a temporary directory — ensure you trust the sources you allow or limit access.
-- The `git` command must be available in the environment where the service runs.

 User whitelist (optional, recommended for security)
 -----------------------------------------------